- Pubic lice (crabs) are tiny insects (the size of a pinhead) that infect hairy parts of the body and cause itching.

 Am I at risk for getting pubic lice?

 Anyone can get pubic lice.
-However, pubic lice is usually spread by sexual contact.
-People with more sex partners have a greater risk of getting infected with pubic lice.
+However, pubic lice are usually spread by sexual contact.
+People with multiple sex partners have a greater risk of getting infected with pubic lice.

 What are the signs and symptoms of pubic lice?